Is PRP an effective, new Tennis Elbow treatment - Or an overpriced fad, driven by star-athlete publicity and marginal science?

 - But, instead, getting “in there” and NOT leaving it alone!
 Not allowing things to stagnate!

 I do understand that the thought of manipulating by hand may seem counter-intuitive, and perhaps even a little scary at first.

-You can learn how to do this yourself - and Tennis Elbow is very self-treatable! - You don't necessarily have to go to see a professional therapist like myself (although that may end up being a very sensible option if you can manage it.)
+And you can learn how to do this yourself - Tennis Elbow is very self-treatable! - You don't necessarily have to go to see a professional therapist like myself (although that may end up being a very sensible option if you can manage it.)

 And if you're already at the point after months of struggling with your Golfer’s or Tennis Elbow where you’re actively starting to consider the idea of PRP injection therapy – does it really make sense to go from one extreme to the other?